mikedstark/ruby-pong/README.md

 ------------------------------

 #Controls:
+Designed to be used with my arcade controller

-Left side: use 'w' and 's'
+Left side: use 'upArrow' and 'downArrow'
-Right side: use 'i' and 'k'
+Right side: use 'f' and 'v'

 'Esc' to close.